Atorvastatin lab values to monitor

 Atorvastatin works by inhibiting an enzyme called HMG-CoA reductase, which plays a key role in the production of cholesterol in the liver.
 By reducing the production of cholesterol, Atorvastatin helps to lower LDL cholesterol levels in the bloodstream.

-See also Atorvastatin xxx
+See also Atorvastatin calcium vs atorvastatin

 Monitoring your LDL cholesterol levels will allow your healthcare provider to assess the effectiveness of your Atorvastatin treatment and adjust your dosage if necessary.
 It is important to follow your healthcare provider’s instructions and have regular check-ups to ensure that your LDL cholesterol levels are within a healthy range.